auth0/go-auth0/EXAMPLES.md

 ## Providing a custom User struct

-The User struct within the SDK only supports the properties supported by Auth0, therefore any extra properties added by an external Identity provider will not be included within the struct returned from the SDK APIs.
-In order to expose these custom properties we recommend creating a custom struct and then manually calling the API via the lower level request functionality exposed by the SDK, for example:
+The `management.User` struct within the SDK only contains the properties supported by Auth0.
+Therefore, any extra properties added by an external identity provider will not be included within the struct returned from the SDK APIs.
+To expose these custom properties, we recommend creating a custom struct and then manually calling the API via the lower level request functionality exposed by the SDK, as shown below.

 First, define a custom struct that embeds the `management.User` struct exposed by the SDK, and add any helper funcs required to safely access your custom values.